 I make this salad fairly often during the summer; somehow I don’t have any photo.
 The main ingredients are old bread torn into pieces (or cut into cubes), ripe tomatoes, basil, cucumber, anchovies, seasoning, olive oil and vinegar mixed together.
 It’s a meal on itself.
 I love it!

-6. Porridge form old bread (popara)
+6. Porridge from old bread (popara)

 It is a meal made from old white bread cooked in just enough milk for five minutes to make a porridge consistency.
 I like to add garlic and sour cream on top.
 It’s usually savoury but can be made as a sweet meal too.